bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 image: content/images/dali.png
 ---

-The "right" way to persist and transmit dates and times seems like it should be a solved problem, yet get any three softare engineers how it should be done, and you'll get three separate answers.
+The "right" way to persist and transmit dates and times seems like it should be a solved problem, yet ask any three software engineers how it should be done, and you'll get three separate answers.

 There's an old axiom that goes like this: